-All motorcyclists must have minimum liability insurance to legally ride their bikes on U.S. roads.
+All motorcyclists must have minimum liability insurance to ride their bikes on U.S. roads legally.
 The cover, the type, and the cost of this type of insurance vary from state to state and between different insurance providers.

 This does not mean that minimum liability insurance is all you need as a motorcycle rider.
 It is advisable to take a more comprehensive that provides higher limits and covers you for more eventualities.